agiac/rivo/README.md

 More examples can be found in the [examples](./examples) folder.

+### Error handling

+TODO

+## Pipeables

+`rivo` comes with a set of built-in pipeables.
+Here's a list of the currently available ones:

+- `Of`: returns a pipeable which returns a stream that will emit the provided values;
+- `FromFunc`: returns a pipeable which returns a stream that will emit the values returned by the provided function;
+- `Filter`: filters the input stream using the given function;
+- `Map`: maps the input stream using the given function;

+## Contributing

+Contributions are welcome!
+If you have an idea for a new pipeable, a bug to report or a feature request, please open an issue or a pull request.

 ## Roadmap

 - [ ] Add more pipeables, also using the [RxJS list of operators](https://rxjs.dev/guide/operators) as a reference: